-VSAM Record Management Code Resides in the ELPA
+VSAM Record Management Code and Open/Close/EOV Code Reside in the ELPA

-The majority of VSAM record management load modules have been moved from the MVS LPA (link pack area) to the MVS/XA ELPA (extended link pack area).
-This increases the amount of storage available to users below 16 megabytes.
+The majority of VSAM record management and open/close/EOV modules have been moved from the MVS link pack area (LPA) to the MVS/XA extended link pack area (ELPA).
+This change increases the amount of storage available to users below 16 megabytes virtual.

-VSAM code in the ELPA is accessed by applications residing below 16 megabytes through the aid of an interface module.
+Applications residing below 16 megabytes virtual can access VSAM code in the ELPA with the help of an interface module.
 No changes to user programs are required.

-VSAM Data Buffers Can Be Obtained above 16 Megabytes
+VSAM I/O Buffers and Control Blocks Can Be Obtained above 16 Megabytes Virtual

-User programs that run in 31-bit addressing mode can create and access VSAM data buffers from any part of virtual storage, including the area above 16 megabytes.
+User programs that run in 31-bit addressing mode can request and access VSAM I/O buffers and control blocks from any part of virtual storage, including the area above 16 megabytes virtual.
+User programs using VSAM move mode processing may run in 24-bit addressing mode with buffers or control blocks, or both, above 16 megabytes virtual but may not directly reference buffers, control blocks, or parameter lists included in control blocks.

-To use the extended VSAM buffer support, users must specify 31-bit buffering in the ACB at OPEN time.
-The ACB must remain below 16 megabytes, although the RPL may reside above or below that point.
+To obtain the extended VSAM buffer and control block support, users must specify 31-bit buffers or 31-bit control blocks, or both, in the ACB at OPEN time.